aannirajpatel/COMP562-Face-Mask-Detect/README.md

 # COMP562-Face-Mask-Detect

 ## About

-We used a pre-trained neural network and trained a PCA-SVM pipeline to detect faces in images and then classify them to see whether people in those images are wearing masks.
+We used a pre-trained Multi-Task Cascaded Convolutional Neural Network (facenet-pytorch MTCNN) and trained a PCA-SVM pipeline to detect faces in images and then classify them to see whether people in those images are wearing masks.

 Fall 2020 COMP562 Project at UNC Chapel Hill